Paradisbakkerne: Geography

 Bornholm has varied natural features, such as Almindingen, Hammeren, Jons Kapel, Rytterknægten, and Dueodde.
 Paradisbakkerne rises within the eastern part of Bornholm's forest.
 It stretches across approximately 6200 ha in the eastern-central area of the island.
 The forest area of Paradisbakkerne is ecologically diverse, and contains a rich flora and fauna, including a number of rare amphibians and reptiles.
 There are many valleys from the north through the south, which give the whole area a hilly character.
 In addition to rift valleys, there is also evidence of the last ice age with glacial boulders and glacial striae.
 Rock piles, which previously served as landmarks and were visible from afar are now surrounded by forest.
 The geological formation in the area is granite.
 The landscape was once covered with heather, shrubs and other low vegetation before the twentieth century, but it has been forested and conserved since the 1930s.

-Fauna and flora
+Fauna, flora, and funga

 The fauna reported by the European Environment Agency in the area, as well as in Almindingen and Ølene, include the invertebrates Dytiscus latissimus (a species of beetle), and Graphoderus bilineatus (a species of beetle in family Dytiscidae).
 The bird species recorded are Tengmalm's owl (Aegolius funereus), Eurasian bittern (Botaurus stellaris), European nightjar (Caprimulgus europaeus), western marsh harrier (Circus aeruginosus), hen harrier (Circus cyaneus), corn crake (Crex crex), black woodpecker (Dryocopus martius), common crane (Grus grus), white-tailed eagle (Haliaeetus albicilla), lesser grey shrike (Lanius minor), red kite (Milvus milvus), osprey (Pandion haliaetus), and European honey buzzard (Pernis apivorus).
 The mammal species reported are Bechstein's bat (Myotis bechsteinii) and pond bat (Myotis dasycneme).

 Fungi reported from the area include Amanita muscaria and Sparassis crispa.